-This is something that a business-man would like not do, and sets women apart from men.
+This is something that a business-man would likely not do, and sets women apart from men.
 This different approach to business and investing is what sets women apart.
 A collaborative approach is a great leadership style to possess, and is akin to Indra Nooyi’s female approach at Pepsico.

-Romamow – one of the 100 most powerful women in Canada…
+Romanow – one of the 100 most powerful women in Canada…

 In 2014 Romanow was in the top 100 award winners at the WXN network.
 This is the Top 100 Most Powerful Women in Canada.